micurs/formik-demo/README.md

 Single field validation is not supported right now in this library :cry: .

-However, we can use `form.touched[field.name]` to avoid display error feedback on untouched fileds.
+However, we can use `form.touched[field.name]` to avoid display error feedback on untouched fileds and I assume is possible to validate only the changed filed in the global validation function.

 ```typescript
   <Field name="email">